oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 -----------------
 Given a partial result.

-The principal components can be computed with any of the following two methods:
+To compute the partial products, use any of the following two methods:

 #.
 Covariance (or Correlation)
 #.
 Singular Value Decomposition (SVD) (CPU only)